 How Does Homeschooling Work?
 FAQs & Tips for Homeschooling Your Child

 Submit

 You’ve probably heard rumblings about homeschooling for a while.
 Your best friend’s sister homeschools her children; your husband’s work colleague homeschools his children.
-There’s no doubt that you’re intrigued by the idea, but you’ve been wondering for a while...How does homeschooling work?
+The idea sounds intriguing but you are asking yourself...How does homeschooling work?

-I wondered the same thing many years ago when we started on our homeschooling journey.
-I had so many questions floating around that it was hard for me to even verbalize my questions.
-I didn’t even know where to start, and at that time, I didn’t personally know anyone to ask.
+I wondered the same thing before we started on our homeschooling journey.
+I had so many questions floating around that it was hard for me to even verbalize them.
+At that time, I didn’t know where to start, and I didn’t personally know anyone to ask.
 So, I started on an internet quest to find the answers to all my questions.

 If this sounds familiar, let me assure you that you are in the right place.
-So friend, make yourself a cup of coffee, and settle in and let’s talk about all the ins and outs of homeschooling.
+Let’s talk about all the ins and outs of homeschooling.

+How Does Homeschooling Work?
+FAQs & Tips for Homeschooling Your Child